 What if I have signed up to watch these sports?

 Fans of select sporting events may think twice before signing up to new subscriptions.
-As stated some competitions have recommenced with more being promised all the time.
+Many competitions have already been impacted with contrasting plans about when they may resume.

 Image source: Kayo Sports website